 • Select > Import rules

-• Click Upload JSON and select the downloaded .json file
+• Click Upload JSON and select the .json file

-• Click Next and then Lets’s do this
+• Click Next and then Let’s do this

 • Do not forget to enable the new rules: